 h) Where appropriate, copies of other type approvals with the relevant data to enable extension of approvals and establishment of deterioration factors.

 3.1.2.
 For the tests described in paragraph 3. of Annex 11, a vehicle representative of the vehicle type or vehicle family fitted with the OBD system to be approved shall be submitted to the Technical Service responsible for the type approval test.
-Il the Technical Service determines that the submitted vehicle does not fully represent the vehicle type or vehicle family described in Annex 11, Appendix 2, an alternative and if necessary an additional vehicle shall be submitted for test in accordance with paragraph 3. of Annex.11.
+If the Technical Service determines that the submitted vehicle does not fully represent the vehicle type or vehicle family described in Appendix 2 to Annex 11, an alternative and if necessary an additional vehicle shall be submitted for test in accordance with paragraph 3. of Annex 11.

 3.2.
 A model of the information document relating to exhaust emissions, evaporative emissions, durability and the on-board diagnostic (OBD) system is given in Annex 1.
-The information mentioned under paragraph 3.2.12.2.7.6. of Annex 1 is to be included in Appendix 1 "OBD - RELATED INFORMATION" to the type-approval communication given in Annex 2.
+The information mentioned under item 3.2.12.2.7.6. of Annex 1 is to be included in Appendix 1 "OBD - Related information" to the type-approval communication given in Annex 2.

 3.2.1.
 Where appropriate, copies of other type approvals with the relevant data to enable extensions of approvals and establishment of deterioration factors shall be submitted.

 3.3.
-For the tests described in paragraph 5. of this Regulation a vehicle representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for the approval tests.
+For the tests described in paragraph 5. a vehicle representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for the approval tests.

 3.4.1.
 The application referred to in paragraph 3.1. shall be drawn up in accordance with the model of the information document set out in Annex 1.

 3.4.2.
-For the purposes of paragraph 3.1.1.(d), the manufacturer shall use the model of a manufacturer's certificate of compliance with the OBD in-use performance requirements set out in Appendix 2 of Annex 2.
+For the purposes of paragraph 3.1.1.(d), the manufacturer shall use the model of a manufacturer's certificate of compliance with the OBD in-use performance requirements set out in Appendix 2 to Annex 2.

 3.4.3.
 For the purposes of paragraph 3.1.1.(e), the Approval Authority that grants the approval shall make the information referred to in that point available to the approval authorities upon request.

 3.4.5.
 For the purposes of points (d) and (e) of paragraph 3.1.1., approval authorities shall not approve a vehicle if the information submitted by the manufacturer is inappropriate for fulfilling the requirements of paragraph 7. of Appendix 1 to Annex 11.
 Paragraphs 7.2., 7.3. and 7.7. of Appendix 1 to Annex 11 shall apply under all reasonably foreseeable driving conditions.
-For the assessment of the implementation of the requirements set out in the first and second subparagraphs, the approval authorities shall take into account the state of technology.
+For the assessment of the implementation of the requirements set out in the first and second sub-paragraphs, the approval authorities shall take into account the state of technology.

 3.4.6.
 For the purposes of paragraph 3.1.1.(f), the provisions taken to prevent tampering with and modification of the emission control computer shall include the facility for updating using a manufacturer-approved programme or calibration.